 Missing the Deadline For Coverage Starting January 1st

 From the start of open enrollment to December 15th each year, you can enroll, switch plans, and verify cost assistance.
 If you miss that deadline, you won’t have a plan that starts by January 1st.
 Since a lot of your out-of-pocket costs are based on policy periods, it makes little sense to not have a plan for the full year.

 Buying a Plan Outside of Open Enrollment

 FACT: Those who have been ignoring the requirement to obtain and maintain coverage risk finding out how they’re affected for the first time during the 2015 tax season.
-Since taxes are due April 15th and Open Enrollment ends February 15th, it creates a gap in which some will want coverage, but won’t be able to get a plan that starts before January 1st, 2016.
+Since taxes are due April 15th and Open Enrollment ends February 15th, it creates a gap in which some will want coverage but will not be able to get a plan that starts before January 1st, 2016.
 Learn more about why you should get health insurance.

 ObamaCare Deadline, Fee, and Extensions